Labs64/netlicensing.io/_posts/2016-04-25-bring-your-own-license.md

 - In-depth tracking and reporting of license validity and usage

-We hope that this article has gone someway to helping you understand the exciting trend of being able to ‘bring your own license’.
+We hope that this article has gone someway to helping you understand the exciting trend of being able to *‘Bring Your Own License’*.